abney/selkie/docs/source/nlp/dp/parser.rst

 A Configuration contains a stack and an input pointer.
-One initializes a configuration either from a tokenized sentence (i.e., a simple list of strings) or from a seal.dep.Sentence instance, in which case the words() method is called to get a list of strings.
+One initializes a configuration either from a tokenized sentence (i.e., a simple list of strings) or from a selkie.dep.Sentence instance, in which case the words() method is called to get a list of strings.
 The stack is initialized to contain just a root node.